chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

 All other dependencies are defined in `build.gradle` and are automatically loaded.

 ## Configuration

+NOTE on Selenium: Selenium drivers are entirely maintained in this framework and the latest driver/browser versions are automatically configured when needed.
+There is no need to install or configure Selenium externally on a system.

 Create `.env` file from provided `.env_template` and edit with your desired configuration / credentials: